MahdiAll99/MEDimage/README.md

 For more installation options (conda, poetry...) check out the [installation documentation](https://medimage.readthedocs.io/en/latest/Installation.html).

 ## 3. Generating the documentation locally
-We used sphinx to create the documentation for this project and you check it out in this [link](https://medimage.readthedocs.io/en/latest/).
-But you can generate and host it locally by compiling the documentation source code using:
+We used sphinx to create the documentation for this project and you can check it out in this [link](https://medimage.readthedocs.io/en/latest/).
+However you can generate and host it locally by compiling the documentation source code using:

 ```
 cd docs